Our unique approach to care

 Every woman we treat is unique, and so is every care team we assemble.
 Based on your needs and condition, we bring together the right specialists and design a plan of care to treat your cancer while minimizing risk to your baby.
 Our highly trained experts treat all types of cancer during pregnancy, including breast cancer, cervical cancer, ovarian cancer and gestational trophoblastic disease (molar pregnancy).

 We are here for you now and in the future.
-The doctors and researchers at the Center for Cancer, Pregnancy and Reproduction are creating a national registry to follow children born of mothers with cancer during pregnancy, to deepen our understanding and continue to improve diagnosis, treatment and outcomes.
+The doctors and researchers at the Center for Cancer, Pregnancy and Reproduction are creating a registry to follow children born of mothers with cancer during pregnancy, to deepen our understanding and continue to improve diagnosis, treatment and outcomes.

 Our program leads work together to identify specialists with the expertise needed for each women’s situation.